A Guide to New SAP Assessments for UK Landlords

 3. Implications of the Changes for Landlords

-The recent changes in Building Regulations and SAP assessment methodology have far-reaching implications for landlords.
+The recent changes in building regulations and SAP assessment methodology have far-reaching implications for landlords.
 Notably, these changes stimulate demand for energy-efficient properties, making good EPC ratings a significant selling point.

 3.1 Shift in Heating Methods